 Roxan McDonald has dedicated herself to helping people find their voice both on the page and in their lives.
 She currently leads writing groups in Santa Cruz, Carmel, and Monterey.
 Roxan co-teaches with Ellen Bass at Esalen Institute.
-For fourteen years she was on the management team of two alternative high schools focused on serving at risk youth.
-Roxan taught creative writing, poetry and memoir writing in alternative schools and produced eleven anthologies of student writing.
-She has studied with Ellen Bass, Marcy Allencraig, Joseph Stroud, Barbara Bloom, Jessica Brown and Andy Courturier.
-She is an alumni of the Community of Writers at Squaw Valley, Breadloaf Sicily and is a member of Cheryl Strayed's Writers Camp.
-Roxan won the Mary Lonnberg Smith Award in poetry and her short stories, memoir excerpts and poetry have been published in The Porter Gulch Review.
+For fourteen years she was on the management team of two alternative high schools focused on serving at-risk youth.
+Roxan taught creative writing, poetry, and memoir writing in alternative schools and produced eleven anthologies of student writing.
+She has studied with Ellen Bass, Marcy Allencraig, Joseph Stroud, Barbara Bloom, Jessica Brown, and Andy Courturier.
+She is an alum of the Community of Writers at Squaw Valley, Breadloaf Sicily and is a member of Cheryl Strayed's Writers Camp.
+Roxan won the Mary Lonnberg Smith Award in poetry and her short stories, memoir excerpts, and poetry have been published in The Porter Gulch Review.
 She won the Eshleman Scholarship for the Community of Writers at Squaw Valley.
 Roxan received an honorable mention in nonfiction for the San Miguel de Allende Writers' Conference Writing Contest for an excerpt from her memoir.
-Roxan holds a bachelors degree in Interdisciplinary Education from California Institute of Integral Studies.
-She is currently working on a Masters of Fine Art in Creative Writing at Pacific University.
+Roxan holds a BA in Interdisciplinary Education from California Institute of Integral Studies and an MFA in Creative Writing from Pacific University.